MMS Faculty Specialists

 Maria León Kershner, Foreign Language Instructor

-Maria, native Spanish-speaker from Costa Rica, holds the American equivalent of a masters degree in preschool education from her university studies in Costa Rica.
-She has worked with young children in education for 21 years.
+Maria, a native Spanish-speaker from Costa Rica, holds the American equivalent of a master’s degree in preschool education from her university studies in Costa Rica.
+She has worked with young children in education for 23 years.
 She completed the AMS Basics Course at the Midwest Montessori Teacher Training Center in Evanston, Ill.
-This is Maria’s sixth year at MMS.
-She teaches Spanish to all classes in the morning, and works with our Primary students in the Plus Program in the afternoons.
-Maria has two children.
-Her younger is a current students at MMS.
+Maria teaches Spanish to all classes in the morning, and works with our Primary students in the Plus Program in the afternoons.
+She has also previously worked five years as a primary assistant.
+Maria has two children, both of whom have grown to be MMS alumni.
 Her favorite pastimes are reading, traveling and working in her garden.
+Maria shares her enthusiasm and love of children while skillfully integrating Spanish lessons into the Montessori curriculum.
+This is her eighth year at MMS.

 Nancy Johnston, Art and Physical Education Instructor